tbhtyson/games-tbhtyson/README.md

 # games
-these games come in a two in one download, or two seperate downloads, and they can come uncompressed or compressed
+these games come in one folder or archive